There is no better place to take your pregnancy journey — from first signs to first steps — than Kaiser Permanente.

-Kaiser Permanente of the Mid-Atlantic States is rated #1 in the District of Columbia, Virginia, and Maryland—and in the top 10 health plans nationally—in clinical quality measures for prenatal and postpartum care.1
+Kaiser Permanente of the Mid-Atlantic States is rated 5 out of 5 in Maryland, Virginia, and Washington, DC — and in the top 10% of all health plans nationally — in clinical quality measures for prenatal and postpartum care.1

 Healthy pregnancies start well before conception.

-Whether it is lifestyle, management of an existing medical condition, recovery from a previous pregnancy, or diet and nutrition, you are empowered to choose the right personal obstetrician for you.
-We make it easy to research, find, and switch doctors—all online.
-When the right match is found, having someone who you will see consistently and who is also easily accessible by email helps form a trusting relationship.
+Whether it is lifestyle, management of an existing medical condition, recovery from a previous pregnancy, or diet and nutrition, you’re empowered to choose the right obstetrician for you.
+We make it easy to research, find, and switch doctors — all online.
+When you find the right match, having someone who you’ll see consistently and who’s also easily accessible by email, helps form a trusting relationship.

 No pregnancy is the same, so we make sure that you have access to the specific care and services you need.
-We have a custom questionnaire that helps us identify if you are at increased risk for pre-term labor, pre-term birth, or other pregnancy complications.
-The scoring of this questionnaire is one of the tools our clinicians use to connect you to the necessary resources you may need, whether it’s our Early Start program, perinatology, or simply closer monitoring for risk of gestational diabetes or preeclampsia.
+We have a custom questionnaire that helps us identify if you are at increased risk for preterm labor, preterm birth, or other pregnancy complications.
+The scoring of this questionnaire is one of the tools our clinicians use to connect you to the necessary resources you may need, whether it’s our Early Start program, perinatology (the time around childbirth), or simply closer monitoring for risk of gestational diabetes or preeclampsia.

 We offer four different classes to help prevent common pregnancy and post-birth issues.
-Our classes cover how to care for yourself during pregnancy and what to expect during labor and delivery.
+Two classes cover how to care for yourself during pregnancy and what to expect during labor and delivery.
 Other classes cover how to care for your newborn and the basics of breastfeeding.
 We also provide specialized Newborn Care Centers.
-The staff at our Newborn Care Centers help you and your baby make a seamless transition when you leave the hospital by providing invaluable information and education to prevent issues and complications in the post-partum phase.
+By providing invaluable information and education to prevent postpartum issues and complications, experts at our Newborn Care Center help you and your baby makes a seamless transition when you leave the hospital.

 With comprehensive prenatal care, information, and support, you and your baby will be closely followed and cared for through each trimester.
 Using the right screenings, we can detect issues sooner and provide the care you and your baby need.

 The key to detection is timing.
-That is why each test and each visit is set up when it is—based on key milestones in the development of your baby.
+That’s why each test and each visit is set up when it is—based on key milestones in the development of your baby.
 But we also excel at detection by making it extraordinarily easy for you to access care.
-Every Kaiser Permanente obstetrician offer same-day in-person urgent appointments, can speak to you on the phone, or can be emailed at no cost 24/7 (email responses come within two business days).
+Every Permanente obstetrician offers same-day, in-person urgent appointments or video visits, can speak to you on the phone, or can be emailed at no cost 24/7 (email responses come within two business days).

-When it is more urgent, patients can use our 24/7 medical advice line or come into any of several Kaiser Permanente Urgent Care centers—many of which are open 24/7—with the comfort of knowing that information from the visit is instantly shared through your electronic medical record with your obstetrician and specialists.
+When it’s more urgent, patients can use our 24/7 medical advice line or come into any Kaiser Permanente Urgent Care centers—many of which are open 24/7—with the comfort of knowing that information from the visit is instantly shared with your obstetrician and specialists through your electronic medical record.

-Whether you have a complex condition or may simply run into the unexpected, we have skilled physicians and nurses who specialize in high-risk pregnancies.
+It’s estimated that one in three women in America will have a pregnancy-related complication.4 Whether you have a complex condition or simply run into an unexpected one, we have skilled physician and nurse experts who specialize in high-risk pregnancies.
 Why is treatment at Kaiser Permanente better?

 Coordinated, multi-disciplinary maternity care team

 The caliber of physicians available to Kaiser Permanente members is second to none.
-Their credentials and the rigorous training they are required to complete has prepared them for handling any signs of maternal or fetal distress, including complicated deliveries.
-We screen our physicians for a patient-first attitude before they join us, so you can be confident you’re receiving personal, high-quality care.
+Their credentials and the rigorous training they are required to complete have prepared them for handling any signs of maternal or fetal distress, including complicated deliveries.
+We screen our physicians for a patient-first attitude before they join us, so you can be confident you’re receiving personal, high-quality1 care.